Oenopota harveyi

 Oenopota harveyi is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 This species is considered a nomen dubium.

 Description

-Th length of the shell attains 6 mm.
+The shell is slender and wide, displaying fine spiral ridges and a smooth outer surface typical of the genus Oenopota and can attain a length of 6 mm.

 Distribution

-This marine species occurs off Newfoundland, Canada.
+Originally reported from the waters off Newfoundland, this species has been associated with the subarctic benthic communities of the Northwest Atlantic.